“You won’t believe what happened to me since I was in here last!”

 - Suddenly volatiles family issues that seek to consume one’s attention.
 Once distracted, some do not return to what they know God has called them to do.

 A wise man has said that a problem diagnosed is half-cured.
-If we can discern this as a demonic tactic, the best course of action is just to push ahead and do what we know the Lord has called us to do because, after all, if the devils are coming against it, we are on the right track, are we not?
+Suppose we can discern this as a demonic tactic.
+In that case, the best course of action is just to push ahead and do what we know the Lord has called us to do because, after all, if the devils are coming against it, we are on the right track, are we not?

 - Anticipate (but not necessarily expect) that there may be demonic opposition.